engity-com/bifroest/docs/reference/auditlog/remote-targets/webdav.md

 # WebDAV

-!!! warning
-     Remote delivery is not active in this build.
-See [Remote targets](index.md) for details.

 The WebDAV target publishes sealed segments below a configured HTTPS collection.
 The collection itself must already exist.
 Bifröst creates one child collection per producer with `MKCOL`.

 New segments are uploaded under a random temporary name in the producer collection and read back and validated before a `MOVE` with `Overwrite: F` exposes them at their final name.
 Existing final objects are accepted only when their exact size and SHA-256 checksum match.
 Conflicting content is never overwritten.

 A compatible server must support `MKCOL`, conditional `PUT` with `If-None-Match: *`, `GET`, atomic same-collection `MOVE` with `Overwrite: F`, and `DELETE` for temporary-object cleanup.
-Bifröst does not follow redirects, perform application-level retries, or rely on ETags as content checksums.
+Bifröst does not follow redirects, perform target-level retries, or rely on ETags as content checksums; retries are controlled by the [delivery coordinator](index.md).
 It attempts to delete the temporary object after detectable upload, verification, or publication failures.
-A process crash or canceled request can still leave a hidden `.bifroest-upload-*.tmp` object; stale-object retention and cleanup remain part of the remote-delivery coordinator.
+A process crash or cancellation during shutdown can still leave a hidden `.bifroest-upload-*.tmp` object; Bifröst does not currently list or automatically remove such stale remote objects.

 Objects use the URL `<endpoint>/<producer-id>/<sealed-segment-file>`.